cjstoneking/wine_quality/README.md

         Until ensemble has desired number of models:
             Initialize model (e.g. all variables present at power 1, all interactions present) For each step of model improvement:
                 If the model has not been evaluated before: leave it unchanged, so the next steps evaluate baseline performance
                 Else: Make a random change to the model (change the poynomial degree of a variable, or add/drop an interaction)
-                Split ensemble development data into cross-validation folds (e.g. 10 folds), set one fold aside as model hold-out, rest are training data For each training-holdout split: Fit model to training data, evaluate on model hold-out data
+                Split ensemble development data into cross-validation folds (e.g. 10 folds) For each training-holdout split: Fit model to training data, evaluate on model hold-out data

             If average performance on model hold-out data is better than previous version of model, keep the change